piclas-framework/piclas/docs/documentation/developerguide/code_extension.md

     SampWallState(SWIStickingCoefficient,SubP,SubQ,SurfSideID) = SampWallState(SWIStickingCoefficient,SubP,SubQ,SurfSideID) + Prob

-The calculation & output of the sampled values is performed in `CalcSurfaceValues` in `piclas/src/particles/dsmc/dsmc_analyze.f90` through the array `MacroSurfaceVal`.
+The calculation & output of the sampled values is performed in `CalcSurfaceValues` through the array `MacroSurfaceVal`.
 In a loop over all `nComputeNodeSurfSides` the sampled variables can be averaged (or manipulated in any other way).
 The variable `nVarCount` guarantees that you do not overwrite other variables

     IF(ANY(PartBound%SurfaceModel.EQ.1)) THEN
       nVarCount = nVarCount + 1
       IF(CounterSum.GT.0) MacroSurfaceVal(nVarCount,p,q,OutputCounter) = SampWallState(SWIStickingCoefficient,p,q,iSurfSide) / CounterSum
     END IF

-Finally, the `WriteSurfSampleToHDF5` routine in `piclas/src/particles/boundary/particle_boundary_sampling.f90` writes the prepared `MacroSurfaceVal` array to the `ProjectName_DSMCSurfState_Timestamp.h5` file.
+Finally, the `WriteSurfSampleToHDF5` routine writes the prepared `MacroSurfaceVal` array to the `ProjectName_DSMCSurfState_Timestamp.h5` file.
 Here, you have define a variable name, which will be shown in the output (e.g. in ParaView)

     IF (ANY(PartBound%SurfaceModel.EQ.1)) CALL AddVarName(Str2DVarNames,nVar2D_Total,nVarCount,'Sticking_Coefficient')